walwalwalides/MMP_Collection/New_Feautres_Version.md

 - Automate update support.

 New Features (V1.0.8)
-- Create and adapt a better structure for .mmp Files.
+- Create and adapt a better structure for (.mmp) Files.
 - Support a new Format for Wave Sounds.
+- Integration of new "Genre" Menu.
+- Ability to define the Color of every music Genre.